cotoole23/stepinto-prd/implementation_plan.md

 ---

-**### Core Logic & Workflows**
+### Core Logic & Workflows

-**1. Tour Preview & Purchase**
+#### 1. Tour Preview & Purchase
-On app open, fetch available towns and tours (from Supabase) User previews Stop 1 (all other stops blurred/locked) “Buy Tour” triggers Stripe Checkout in webview
+- On app open, fetch available towns and tours (from Supabase)
+- User previews Stop 1 (all other stops blurred/locked)
+- “Buy Tour” triggers Stripe Checkout in webview
-On payment success: app logs purchase in Supabase, downloads all assets, unlocks full map view
+- On payment success: app logs purchase in Supabase, downloads all assets, unlocks full map view

-**2. Offline Download & Access**
+#### 2. Offline Download & Access
-After purchase, download all tour data (JSON), images, audio, and offline map tiles Download manager shows progress; can resume if interrupted If offline, all previously downloaded tours/stops are accessible Purchases are device-only (no restore if app is deleted)
+- After purchase, download all tour data (JSON), images, audio, and offline map tiles
+- Download manager shows progress; can resume if interrupted
+- If offline, all previously downloaded tours/stops are accessible
+- Purchases are device-only (no restore if app is deleted)

-**3. GPS & Map Navigation**
+#### 3. GPS & Map Navigation
-Mapbox powers interactive map, with stop pins, trails, “you are here” (if GPS allowed) All map tiles and pins available offline post-download If GPS denied, show static pins and fallback map view
+- Mapbox powers interactive map, with stop pins, trails, “you are here” (if GPS allowed)
+- All map tiles and pins available offline post-download
+- If GPS denied, show static pins and fallback map view

-**4. Event Logging (Supabase)**
+#### 4. Event Logging (Supabase)
-Log all: previewed stops, purchases, download events, stop/tour completion, download errors Metrics drive analytics dashboards and product decisions
+- Log all: previewed stops, purchases, download events, stop/tour completion, download errors
+- Metrics drive analytics dashboards and product decisions

-**5. QA/Admin Mode (Dev Builds Only)**
+#### 5. QA/Admin Mode (Dev Builds Only)
-Hidden toggle to unlock any tour, reset local state, trigger events for testing Not visible in production
+- Hidden toggle to unlock any tour, reset local state, trigger events for testing
+- Not visible in production

+---

 ### Technical Assumptions & Constraints
 - Mapbox is the default map provider (offline maps required).
   Fallback: OpenStreetMap/MapLibre if Mapbox fails or is unsupported.
 - All content, including maps, must be available offline after tour download.
 - Payments handled 100% by Stripe Checkout (no local card processing).
 - No user login or cloud backup (device-only purchases).
 - Supabase is single source of truth for towns, tours, stops, metrics, purchases.
 - Tour content and assets must be finalized before build.

+---

 ### MVP: Out of Scope
 - User accounts and cross-device purchase recovery